catato-source/catato-source.github.io/README.md

 This portfolio displays my skills, current projects, and other stuff, and is currently hosted by [GitHub Pages](https://pages.github.com).

 ## :grey_exclamation: Feedbacks?
-This repository is a work in progress.
+This repository is still a work in progress.

 If ever you stumble upon my portfolio and has something in your mind, don't hesitate to give a feedback!